 Bright signed for the Blues from Doncaster Rovers Belles, where she had worked with assistant manager Paul Green, and it was no time at all before she was forming one half of the most physically imposing midfields in the league alongside Katie Chapman.
 By the end of her first campaign with the club she had won both the WSL1 and Women’s FA Cup, featuring in 26 of a possible 28 fixtures and making her debut in the Champions League.

-Having established herself as a key player in her first season as a Blue, Bright went from strength to strength in her second campaign, starting more matches than any other player and excelling in a number of different roles.
-Whether asked to play in her regular midfield role, at centre-half or in either full-back position, her form never fluctuated and this was recognised by her peers as she was voted the Chelsea Players’ Player of the Year to go along with the Young Player of the Year award she retained.
+She went from strength to strength in her second campaign, starting more matches than any other player and excelling in a number of different roles.
+Whether asked to play in her regular midfield role, at centre-half or in either full-back position, Bright’s form never fluctuated and this was recognised by her peers as she was voted the Chelsea Players’ Player of the Year to go along with the Young Player of the Year award she retained.